-Until I moved to San Francisco in my early 20s I’d always heard of Tahoe and people going to Tahoe for the summer or staying in a lodge for skiing at Tahoe for the winter and I never got it.
-It seemed so common and yet so exclusive.
+Until I moved to San Francisco in my early 20s I’d always heard of Lake Tahoe and people going to Tahoe for the summer and water skiing and stuff, but I’d never done anything like that.
 Well, it turns out that we have our own similar destination in the Pacific Northwest: Lake Cushman on the Olympic Peninsula.

 Both Chris and I have been going to Lake Cushman since we were kids and it never occurred to us that we’d been having this same sort of exclusive, mountain lake experience.
 But do you know what?
 It’s not an exclusive experience and there are so many ways to experience this awesome, diverse PNW destination, and there is so much you can do!

 Lake Cushman is on the Olympic Peninsula.
-Um, doesn’t it feel like everything we tell people to go do is on the Olympic Peninsula?
+It feels like everything we tell people to go do is on the Olympic Peninsula.
 Well, here’s one more thing.
 Lake Cushman is located about two hours from Seattle, less than an hour from Olympia, and about an hour and a half from our house.

-Just like with Lake Tahoe or Havasu, you’ve got your sporty folks, your partiers, and your families.
+Just like with Lake Tahoe in Nevada / California or Lake Havasu in Arizona (amazing Arizona kayaking!), you’ve got your sporty folks, your partiers, and your families.
 And your fishermen.
 We’re just going to cover those first three though, as we don’t fish (but are totally up for it!).

 Inner Tubing on the Lake